QMarkYenQ/QPalyerVR/README.md

 # QPalyerVR

-The Oculus APP Play VR180 from DLNA.
+This is an Oculus APP.
+It play the VR180 video on DLNA.
 It is developed based on the following modules.

 # Android ( JAVA )